kmalves/tournament/README.md

 Project Specification:

-Develop a database schema to store details of swiss tournament matches between players.
+Develop a database schema to store details of Swiss tournament matches between players.
 Write a Python module to rank the players and pair them up in matches in a tournament.

 Files: